-The conclusion of our environmental studies is that, after mitigation, the Roberts Bank Terminal 2 Project is not expected to result in any significant adverse environmental effects.
-We are confident that potential adverse effects can be fully or partially avoided or reduced through project design and the implementation of environmental management plans.
+Based on our environmental studies, we are confident that potential adverse effects can be fully or partially avoided or reduced through project design and the implementation of environmental management plans.

 Field studies at Roberts Bank have continued since the submission of the environmental impact statement.
 More information can be found in the ongoing environmental work section below and within the field studies page.